1890 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1890 Misaligned Die Clash FS-901 Errors

-The FS-901 variety represents an unusual manufacturing anomaly where the obverse and reverse dies collided without a planchet present, while simultaneously being misaligned in the press.
-This dual condition creates distinctive ghostly impressions of design elements appearing in incorrect positions.
+The FS-901 variety represents an unusual manufacturing anomaly where the obverse and reverse dies collided without a planchet (coin blank) present, while simultaneously being misaligned in the press.
+A die clash by itself is common; the misalignment component makes this variety particularly distinctive and collectible.

 On the reverse, observers can detect faint outlines of Liberty’s portrait transferred through the central wreath area.
-The clash marks require oblique lighting for optimal visibility.
-An MS63 brown example brought $900 at a 2019 auction.
+The clash marks require oblique lighting — holding the coin at a low angle to a single light source — for optimal visibility.
+An MS63 Brown example brought $900 at a 2019 auction.

-Collectors should examine the reverse fields under oblique lighting to maximize clash mark visibility.
 The error provides tangible evidence of how 1890s coining press technology operated with less precision than modern equipment.
+Collectors should examine the reverse fields carefully before dismissing what might appear to be random die scratches.

 Where To Sell Your 1890 Indian Head Penny?